Online Stochastic Matching: A Polytope Perspective: Introduction.

-We first prove that there exists a direct relation between the form of the solution set of the conservation equation, the structure of the compatiblity graph, and the existence of a stable policy.
-More specifically, we prove that a compatibility graph~$G$ is stabilizable (in the sense that there exist a vector~$\lambda$ and a policy~$\Phi$ such that the matching model $(G, \lambda, \Phi)$ is stable) if and only if the graph~$G$ is surjective (\Cref{prop:stability-region-nonempty}).
-We then prove that a matching problem~$(G, \lambda)$ is stabilizable (in the sense that there exists a policy~$\Phi$ such that the matching model $(G, \lambda, \Phi)$ is stable) if and only if the conservation equation has a solution with positive coordinates (\Cref{prop:stability-region-form}).
-In particular, this allows us to verify stabilizability in a time that is polynomial in the number of classes and edges.
+First, we connect stability and the conservation equation: There exists a policy $\Phi$ such that the matching model $(G, \lambda, \Phi)$ is stable if and only if the graph $G$ is surjective (\Cref{prop:stability-region-nonempty}) and the conservation equation has a solution with positive coordinates (\Cref{prop:stability-region-form}).
+While equivalent results exist, our formulation provides a direct, intuitive method to verify stabilizability, in polynomial time with respect to the number of classes and edges.

-We next describe the affine space of solutions of the conservation equation and the convex polytope of solutions with non-negative coordinates.
-When this convex polytope is reduced to a single point, we derive a closed-form expression for the solution (\Cref{prop:unicyclic}).
-When this convex polytope is not reduced to a single point, we characterize its vertices, again using the graph structure.
-We prove in particular that a non-negative solution of the conservation equation is a vertex of the convex polytope if and only if the subgraph restricted to the support of this vector is injective (\Cref{prop:vertex}).
+Second, we describe the solutions to the conservation equation, that is, the affine set $\La$ of vectors $\mu \in \mathbb{R}^m$ such that $A \mu = \lambda$ (see~\eqref{eq:Pi-def} in \Cref{subsec:all-solutions}).
+When $G$ is bijective, we provide a closed-form expression of the unique solution (\Cref{prop:unicyclic}).
+When $G$ is surjective-only, we give a parametric expression for $\La$ (\Cref{prop:affine-space,def:edge-kernel-basis}) and characterize the polytope $\Lann$ of non-negative solutions.
+We show that the vertices of $\Lann$, i.e., its extreme points, correspond to injective solutions in the sense that the subgraph restricted to their support is injective (\Cref{prop:vertex}).
+Moreover, we show that the vertices are bijective with probability $1$ when the vector $\lambda$ is sampled randomly from a reasonable distribution (\Cref{prop:all-is-bijective}).

-Lastly, we investigate which parts of the polytope can be achieved by a stable policy.
-We first focus on greedy policies, that is, policies that never postpone a feasible match.
-We show that greedy policies are limited to the interior of the polytope and that in general, the inclusion is strict (\Cref{prop:greedypositive,prop:Kn-greedy-rate,prop:D-greedy-edge,prop:D-greedy-kernel}).
-In contrast, we conjecture that non-greedy policies can potentially reach any point within the interior of this polytope (\cref{prop:converging-semigreedy,cor:semigreedy-interior}).
-Additionally, depending on the bijectivity of subgraphs of $G$, these policies can also reach parts or the entirety of the polytope's boundary (\cref{cor:vertex-stability,prop:converging-semigreedy}).
-To support our conjectures, we have conducted simulations that provide empirical evidence.